| Code | GG6580 |

 Applicants from other disciplines, including those in the Arts or Social Sciences, may be eligible to apply through Recognition of Prior Learning (RPL).

-To be considered, applicants should have a demonstrable interest and/or experience in coastal and marine management, and who can offer sufficient numerical abilities.
+To be considered, applicants should have a demonstrable interest and/or 2 years experience in the coastal and/or marine industry, and who can offer sufficient numerical abilities.

 If you wish to apply via RPL, you must select 'Yes' to the RPL question when completing your application in UCC Apply.